Uncovering the Art of Marketing: The Michelangelo Approach

 He carved, and through carving, the form emerged.

 I’ve worked that way my whole life.
 All artists do.
 You start with a blank canvas and go to work.
 The form emerges, the image is uncovered, and takes shape.
 What defines the art is taste and the confidence to take the leap.
-During the process, I step back, you begin to see the meaning in the work, and the understanding leads me to the finished work.
+During the process, I step back, and you begin to see the meaning in the work.
+This understanding leads me to the finished piece.

-It takes courage, particularly for the brands, but it's like magic to watch it happen, and it always creates work that rings true with customers.
+It takes courage, particularly for the brands, but it's like magic to watch it happen.
+It always creates work that resonates with customers.
 It’s the customers themselves who create the campaigns.
 The voice of the people buying the product—the most powerful voice in marketing.

 Why Sonic Storytelling Comes First